Scoring Strategic Agents: Abstract

 \section{Abstract}

-I introduce a model of scoring.
-An intermediary aggregates multiple features of a sender into a score.
-A receiver sees this score and takes a decision.
-The receiver wants his decision to match the sender's latent characteristic.
-But the sender wants the most favorable decision, and she can distort each of her features at a private cost.
-I characterize the receiver-optimal scoring rule.
-This rule underweights some features to deter sender distortion, and overweights other features to keep the score unbiased.
-The receiver prefers this score to seeing the sender's full features because the coarser information mitigates his commitment problem.
+I introduce a model of predictive scoring.
+A receiver wants to predict a sender's quality.
+An intermediary observes multiple features of the sender and aggregates them into a score.
+Based on the score, the receiver makes a decision.
+The sender prefers ``higher'' decisions, and she can distort each feature at a privately known cost.
+I characterize the scoring rule that maximizes decision accuracy.
+This rule underweights some features to deter sender distortion, and overweights other features so that the score is correct on average.
+The receiver prefers this scoring rule to full disclosure because it mitigates his commitment problem.